Noe Venable

-Noe Venable (born April 20, 1976 in San Francisco, California) is an experimental folk/pop singer-songwriter.
+Noe Venable (born April 20, 1976) is an experimental folk/pop singer-songwriter.
 She has earned a loyal fan base in her native San Francisco, in part through frequently performing in small, intimate venues.
 Her advocacy of small venues caused a stir in the San Francisco music community when she took San Francisco Chronicle reporter Joel Selvin to task for claiming that the city's music scene was "dead".

 Education

 Venable attended Bennington College as a Dramatic Writing and then a Music major before deciding to pursue music as a career.
-In 2004 Venable moved to Brooklyn, New York where she obtained a bachelor's degree at Hunter College of the City University of New York.
-In 2007 she relocated to Boston, Massachusetts to begin graduate studies at Harvard Divinity School.
+In 2004, Venable moved to Brooklyn, New York where she obtained a bachelor's degree at Hunter College of the City University of New York.
+In 2007, she relocated to Boston, Massachusetts to begin graduate studies at Harvard Divinity School.

 Theatrical career

 She performed in numerous theatrical and musical productions as a youth with the San Francisco-based Young People's Teen Musical Theater Company.
 She was also in the cast of the Lewis Carroll-themed musicals "Right Mind" and "Right Mind is Nowhere" directed by George Coates.
 Her original one-act play "Annie Beckstead Does Her Homework" won at the Rocky Mountain Student Theater Project in Telluride, Colorado.